-At this time of year; the time in New Mexico of the fall blooming which that Incalled the second spring, when the arroyos and the draws between the ridges are filled with a great variety of yellow flowering, herbaceous plants and shrubs, and masses of purple asters, a golden time of year - one first becomes aware of the flights of chattering jays.
-They appear unexpectedly near my house like an undiciplined troop of bandits, clucking and mewing and cooing to one another in monotonous communication that acts to cement their leaderless confederation into ragged coherence.
-They alight in the cottonwood trees cawing noisely In with crowlike curiosity while they look the place over.
+At this time of year.
+The time in New Mexico of the fall blooming which I have called a second spring, when the arroyos between the ridges are filled with a great variety of yellow-flowering, herbaceous plants and shrubs, and masses of purple asters - a golden time of year - one first becomes aware of the flights of chattering jays.
+They appear unexpectedly near my house like an undisciplined troop of bandits, clucking and mewing and cooing to one another in monotonous communication that acts to cement their leaderless confederation into ragged coherence.
+They alight in the cottonwood trees cawing noisely while they look the place over with crowlike curiosity.
 They have been here before and will return again when natural forage becomes scarce, but they do not dain yet to approach my feeder; its contents are not to their liking.
-On a sudden unanimous impulse they all take off in a straggling flock, still conversing and fly away.
+On a sudden unanimous impulse they all take off in a straggling flock, still conversing, and fly away.

-Although the behavior of pinion jays relates to the seasons, they are nonmigratory birds, not even changing their habitat to the extent that nutcrackers and Steller's jays do who travel vertically with the seasons between the high mountains and the foothills.
-In this respect they resemble the scrub jays Woodhousei who live all year long in the juniper-pinion association.
-These four species are members of the crow family but they belong to special genera.
+Although the behavior of pinon jays relates to the seasons, they are nonmigratory birds, not even changing their habitat to the extent that nutcrackers and Steller's jays do who travel vertically with the seasons between the high mountains and the foothills.
+In this respect they resemble the scrub jays Woodhousei who live all year long in the juniper-pinon association.
+These four species are members of the crow family but they belong to different genera.

-As the weather becomes more frosty with the approach of winter bluebirds begin to appear.
-There are two kinds: the mountain bluebird\$, all cerulean, who commonly make their homes among the firs and seruces at the same altitude as the solitaires, and the western bluebirds similar to the eastern bluebird but marked with chestnut on the back as well as on the breast.
-The travel in groups and small flocks that stay together and are easily recognized by gentle piping calls, a peculiar manner of flight, and a wing flicking behavior characteristic of the solitaire and other thrushes.
-Like the eastern bluebird its western counterpart nests in hollow trees, using the old holes of sapsuckers in the absence of natural cavities the valleys they are particularly attracted also to run-down apple orchards where they find an abundance of nesting sites.
-At higher elevations the mountain bluebird uses the holes in aspens of the Williamson and red-naped sapsucker, but when these sites are searce they $^{\mathsf{w}^{\mathsf{u}}}{\Lambda}$ will use other cavities.
-Once I found a mountain bluebird nesting well below its usual altitude in a hollow in an adobe wall under the eves of a barn, and another time I found one building its nest in the deserted burrow of a ground squirrel dug into the steep side of an arroyo.
+As the weather becomes more frosty with the approach of winter, bluebirds begin to appear.
+There are two kinds: the mountain bluebird, all cerulesn, who commonly makes its home among the firs and aspens at the same altitude as the solitaire, and the western bluebird similar to the eastern but marked with chestnut on its back as well as on its breast.
+The bluebirds travel in groups and small flocks that stay together and are easily recognized by gentle piping calls, a peculiar manner of flight, and a wing flicking behavior characteristic of the solitaire and other thrushes.
+Like the eastern bluebird its western counterpart nests in hollow trees, using the old holes of sapsuckers in the absence of natural hollows.
+In the valleys they also are particularly attracted to run+down apple orchards where they find an abundance of nesting sites.
+At higher elevations the mountain bluebird uses the holes in aspens made by the Williamson and red-naped sapsucker, but when these sites are scarce they too will use other cavities.
+Once I found a mountain bluebird nesting well below its usual altitude in a hollow in an adobe wall under the eaves of a barn, and another time I found one building its nest in the deserted burrow of a ground squirrel dug into the steep side of an arroyo.